HostNation/hostnation/stories/hostnation-s-founder-anneke-discussing-the-value-of-befriending-with-one-of-our-trustees-dina-who-fled-iran-as-a-child.md

 date: 2021-06-17T13:02:00.000Z
 author: HostNation
 category: HostNation Film
-title: Anneke (HostNation founder) in conversation with Dina (Trustee)
+title: "Anneke in conversation with Dina "
 ---
 ###### **Anneke, founder of HostNation, discussing the value of befriending with one of our Trustees, Dina, who fled Iran as a child.**